-Our region's roads aren't just congested. according toInterstate 4 was rated in 2016 by Teltrac The Tax FoundatNavman as the most dangerous highway in the United States.
-They're also third deadliest in the country for pedestrians and, by extension, cyclists, according to a 2016 report by Smart Growth America. called even greater today.
+Our region's roads aren't just congested. according toInterstate 4 was rated in 2016 by Teltrac Navman as the most dangerous highway in the United States.
+They're also third deadliest in the country for pedestrians and, by extension, cyclists, according to a 2016 report by Smart Growth America.

 Metro Orlando has two mass transit systems: the LYNX regional bus company and the SunRail commuter train.
 Unlike major cities of similar size, neither has a source of dedicated funding.
 In addition to normal routes, LYNX provides east-west connections to expand SunRail's reach.
-While many may complain transit is too expensive, roads are among the most subsidized, according to the
+While many may complain transit is too expensive, roads are among the most subsidized, according to the even greater today.